Sedrick Shaw

-Sedrick Anton Shaw (born November 16, 1973) is an American former professional football running back in the National Football League (NFL) and Canadian Football League (CFL).
-He was selected by the New England Patriots in the third round of the 1997 NFL draft.
+Sedrick Anton Shaw (born November 16, 1973) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Iowa Hawkeyes and was selected by the New England Patriots in the third round of the 1997 NFL draft.
 He played three seasons for the Patriots (1997–1998), Cincinnati Bengals (1999), Cleveland Browns (1999) and the Saskatchewan Roughriders (2002–2003).

-Early life and high school
+Early life

 Shaw grew up in Austin, Texas and attended Lyndon B. Johnson High School.
 As a senior, Shaw rushed for 1,120 yards and 7 touchdowns.